kenanmorani/Speech_Signal_Processing_idu/README.md

 # Introduction
-The codes are related to speech processing.
+The codes ainvolve speech processing, dedicated to assignments and final project at Izmir Democracy Uniersity.

 # The Codes:
 ### Windowing_FastFourierTransform_Spectrogram_of_speech_signal.ipynb